nuclearvaidya/tutorial/devolop/Scintillation Detectors.md

 # Pulse height analyzer

-It measures the amplitude of the electrical signal. it is used to select pulses that correspond to particular energy window.
+It measures the amplitude of the electrical signal.
+It is used to select Z-pulses that correspond to particular energy window.

 the shape of the pulse height analysis depends upon the crystal.